 Can’t make up your mind with such a wealth of choices?
 Here are a few more detailed comparisons of my favorite places and other vegan guides:

 This guide to vegan restaurants in Austin, Texas was written by Hannah Kaminsky, a vegan blogger, cookbook author, and resident of Austin.
-Edited by Amanda Meth and Michelle Cehn.
 Photos by Hannah Kaminsky.
-Videos by Gina House.
+Video by Gina House.
 Cover photo from Canva.com.
-Please note that this article may contain affiliate links that support our work at World of Vegan.

 Leave a Comment

 You should totally add Mr Natural to your list!!
 I hate their name lol bc they are Mexican food!!!
 Im talking mole enchiladas and ceviche!
 They may serve cheese and eggs but majority of their menu is vegan and so is their bakery.
 They have been around since the 80’s, surprised not to see them here!!